Configuring automated sensitive data discovery for your account - Amazon Macie

 A custom data identifier is a set of criteria that you define to detect sensitive data.
 The criteria consist of a regular expression (regex) that defines a text pattern to match and, optionally, character sequences and a proximity rule that refine the results.
 To learn more, see Building custom data identifiers.

-If you add a custom data identifier to the analyses, you can subsequently remove it.
-Your change won't affect existing sensitive data discovery statistics and details for your S3 buckets.
-For example, if you remove a custom data identifier that previously produced detections for a bucket, Macie continues to report those detections for the bucket.
-However, consider excluding that type of detection from the sensitivity score for specific buckets instead of removing the identifier from subsequent analyses of all buckets.
+If you add a custom data identifier, you can subsequently remove it.
+Your change doesn't affect existing sensitive data discovery statistics and details for S3 buckets.
+That is to say, if you remove a custom data identifier that previously produced detections for a bucket, Macie continues to report those detections for the bucket.
+However, instead of removing the identifier, which affects subsequent analyses of all buckets, consider excluding its detections from sensitivity scores for only particular buckets.
 For more information, see Managing automated sensitive data discovery for individual S3 buckets.

 To add or remove custom data identifiers